nanocurrency/nano-pow-server/README.md

 make
 ```

-On Windows, some flag may need to be passed:
+On Windows, some flag may need to be passed to cmake:

 `-Dgtest_force_shared_crt=on` when building tests